"When something bad happens you have three choices. You can let it define you, let it destroy you, or you can let it strengthen you." - Daystar

 Having survived the impact of complex trauma(s) myself many years ago, I became aware of my own reactions to situations, thoughts, feelings and behaviours.... and despite an academic journey, will always maintain that life experiences taught me far more than years of psycho-social study.
 Nevertheless, I graduated with a BSc. (double) Honours Degree in 2006 and soon afterwards, completed additional counselling training while working as a Personal Coach in an alternative educational provision for troubled young people.... and it was around this time when I first started teaching - working alongside young people considered too challenging for mainstream education.

-I am an accredited member of APA (Ayanay Psychological Accreditation); a rapidly expanding professional membership organisation for Counsellors, Psychotherapists, Mental Health professionals and Coaches; where life and work experiences are valued in conjunction with academic qualifications and training.
-I have also been registered with Counselling Ltd UK for approximately 12 years.
+I have been registered with Counselling Ltd UK for over 12 years and am an accredited member of APA (Ayanay Psychological Accreditation); a rapidly expanding professional membership organisation for Counsellors, Psychotherapists, Mental Health professionals and Coaches; where life and work experiences are valued in conjunction with academic qualifications and training.

 For more information on accredited training courses including how to apply, please click the link below.